stevekane/promise-it-wont-hurt/exercises/fulfill_a_promise/problem.md

 # Fulfilling a Promise

-## Task

-Create a promise using ES2015 promise.
-Manually fulfill that promise using `setTimeout` with a delay of 300ms and pass it a parameter of `'RESOLVED!'`.

-Then, print the contents of the promise after if has been fulfilled using `console.log`.

-## Hint

 Most promises are created with `new Promise(executor)`, in which `executor` is a callback function with the signature `function (fulfill, reject)`.
 Inside `executor`, either `fulfill` or `reject` is called, to indicate the outcome of